Products / Drilling Fluids

 • Bulk delivery options for large projects

-• Additional bentonite grades available including Max Gel, Max Bore HDD, Quik Gel, Bore Gel, and more
+• Additional grades: Max Gel, Max Bore HDD, Quik Gel, Bore Gel

 Specialized polymers for ground-specific drilling fluid optimization.
 Proper mixing sequence: PAC first, then PHPA, then HMW viscosifiers.